Rewarding Brand Loyalty

 • It’s not just a dialogue anymore, it’s a trialogue — between you, a customer, and THEIR customers — they are now a brand and have their own audience.
 Do what makes sense for your brand, your customers and their customers.

-• Brands should focus on what’s ubiquitous -– pay attention to what’s emerging, trending.
+• Brands should focus on what’s ubiquitous– pay attention to what’s emerging, trending.
 But brands also need solutions today and they need to reach as many people as they can through whatever platform/across multiple platforms.

 • Test/have something foundational before you leap into other avenues.

 • “The web isn’t social.
 People are social.
-Take one person engaging with another in a conversation about your brand and then apply to that a platform you’re interested in capitalizing on… Figure out what is going to stimulate that conversation.”
+Take one person engaging with another in a conversation about your brand, and then apply that to a platform you’re interested in capitalizing on… Figure out what is going to stimulate that conversation.”

 • A great product, great service, etc., that’s loyalty, that’s always been loyalty.
-Just then apply it to your platform.
+Just then, apply it to your platform.

 • Why are customers loyal to this product, to this brand?
 Understand the mechanics and emotional tipping point of that, and then gage how to do it on one platform vs another.